·

 Instead of waiting for the IPOs, investors can now participate in gains when the companies are growing rapidly.
 When companies conduct their IPOs, investors will continue to benefit through the public offering as the Fund implements a long-term buy-and-hold strategy that includes private and public stages.

-The Fundrise Innovation Fund and the ARK Venture Fund via Titan are the only investment vehicles for non-accredited investors to access pre-IPO startups.
-Accredited investors can explore direct pre-IPO investing on other platforms.
+Fundrise venture capital product and the ARK Venture Fund are the two most prominent investment vehicles for non-accredited investors to access pre-IPO startups.

 But for the non-accredited, this is the only game.